joshuapbritz/KeybindingServiceInAngular/README.md

 ---

-This is the example project for an Article on my blog.
-Check it out [here](https://joshbritz.co/codelabs/create-a-keybinding-service-in-angular).

----

 To run this project, clone it to your device, open the folder, and run `npm install`.

 Once the install is finished, run `npm start` to serve the project.